Code-Institute-Submissions/DannyNagyAI-Code-Institute-Milestone-Project-02_MarResub/README.md

 - **[API](https://sportdataapi.com/)**  I used the SportData  API to create the interactive part on the website.

 - **[Gitpod](https://gitpod.com/)**
-I relied on Gitpod's dev environment to write the code for my project.
+I relied on Gitpod's developer environment to write the code for my project.

 - **[GitHub](https://github.com/)**
 I hosted my deployed website to GitHub, with previous versions of my code stored through the commit history.